BryanHJH/Python/APU Python Assignment/README.md

 ### 4.4.5 Making payment
 1. This is not in the main option menu.
 This will only appear after the Renting section where the input will be asked to "Continue to Payments" or "Continue Browsing" or "Cancel Booking".
 2. If "Continue to Payments", the system will check for the duration of days and multiply with the renting rate of the selected car.
-3. After calculation, the system will display the price then ask for payment method (Credit/Debit Card, Direct Debit)
+3. After calculation, the system will display the price then ask for payment method (Credit/Debit Card, Direct Debit, PayPal)
 4. If Credit Card/Debit Card, ask for:
    1. Card Number
-   2. Card Owner name (optional)
+   2. Card Owner Name
-   3. CVV
+   3. Expiry date
-   4. Tac Code (simulated)
+   4. CVV
 5. If Direct Debit:
    1. Show the account information of the Rental Company bank, including:
       1. Bank Name